Create A Tic-Tac-Toe Game In Blazor

 There are 2 scenarios when we are calling JS,

-• If game is tie.
+- If the game is tied.

-First and foremost, go to wwwroot, and create a new folder named "js", inside the folder add new javascript file, name it common.js
+First and foremost, go to wwwroot, and create a new folder named "js", inside the folder add a new javascript file, name it common.js

 There are 2 methods,